Best Backpacking Tents In 2022

 Do yourself a favor and don’t try and turn this campground tent into a deep woods tent for your expedition because even broken down it takes up a lot of space and weighs nearly 40 pounds.
 Instead use it as it’s intended as a family tent to anchor your leisurely weekend at the campground.
 In that capacity it will serve you brilliantly.
 As we said you’re going to pay more for this backpacking tent but what you’ll get for your money is a home away from home that will allow you and several friends or family members to kick back and enjoy the fresh air and sunshine.

-Backpacking Tent Buying Guide:
+Backpacking Tent Buyers Guide

 With so many options today it can be confusing trying to figure out which is the best backpacking tent to fulfill your particular needs.
 So below we’re going to go over the main points you should consider before doling out your hard earned money.

-Factors to Consider When Buying a Tent for Backpacking
+Factors To Consider When Buying A Tent For Backpacking

-If you’re intent on bringing a tent into the deep woods or up the mountain with you it must be as light as possible.
+Weight - If you’re intent on bringing a tent into the deep woods or up the mountain with you it must be as light as possible.
 The best camping tents are supposed to allow you to have a better, safer, more enjoyable experience.
 Not weigh you down like a ball and chain.

-The backpacking tent should pack down to a nice compact size that won’t overwhelm your backpack and force you to omit other items.
+Size when packed - The backpacking tent should pack down to a nice compact size that won’t overwhelm your backpack and force you to omit other items.
 Even if you’re in Herculean condition and weight is not an issue, size can be.
 So think about that if you’re heading into the deep woods.

-In a roadside campground you’ll have plenty of space for whatever tent (large or small) you may have.
+Size when open - In a roadside campground you’ll have plenty of space for whatever tent (large or small) you may have.
 Once you venture into the wild though finding clear, level ground can often be an enormous challenge.
 As such you want your backpacking tent to have the smallest footprint possible.

-Again, if you’re camping in a standard roadside campground where the car is mere feet away waterproofing isn’t such a huge deal.
+Water resistance - Again, if you’re camping in a standard roadside campground where the car is mere feet away waterproofing isn’t such a huge deal.
 In the wild though the last thing you want is for your tent to fill up with water during a rainstorm.
 Any decent backpacking tent should put an emphasis on water resistance and at the very least have a waterproof rain fly.

-This is especially important in a 2 man tent or larger where the atmosphere can get pretty gnarly pretty fast without proper ventilation.
+Ventilation - This is especially important in a 2 man tent or larger where the atmosphere can get pretty gnarly pretty fast without proper ventilation.
 There should be at least 2 mesh windows in your backpacking tent to allow for airflow through the tent.
 The more the better actually as long as they’re all covered by the fly in the event of rain.

-There are only so many ways to make a backpacking tent so there tends to be a lot of design convergence between brands.
+Design - There are only so many ways to make a backpacking tent so there tends to be a lot of design convergence between brands.
 Some though, like the Gazelle T4 reviewed above, nonetheless find a way to carve out their own distinctive look that separates them in a crowded marketplace.
 Which design is best for you however is ultimately up to you.

 The right backpacking tent can make the difference between a safe enjoyable wilderness experience and a wet, cold and miserable one.
 Don’t just grab the first or lightest tent you see.
 Take your time and weigh the above considerations on our best rated tents before deciding on a backpacking tent for you and your party of adventurers.